Name written in water

 She tried to sooth it with her voice as she got closer, the horse slowed and calmed but still splashed and struggled to keep it’s head above the water.

 Ernmas laid her hands upon it’s mane and attempted to pull at the horses neck.
 But her hands were stuck in place and trying to remove them was painful and burned.
 The horses eyes glared red and it bit into her shoulder and pulled her under the water.

-Ernmas erupted from her dream fighting for air, the wall of sleep a miasmic sheet of icey water encasing her.
+Ernmas erupted from her dream fighting for air, the wall of sleep a miasmic sheet of icey water covering her and being tossed aside.